mincasurong/Feature_selection_MATLAB/README.md

 This code represents some feature selection algorithms in matlab
 Reference: shorturl.at/quBLT

-Training model used 1) artificial neural network and 2) ensemble learning method
+O Training model used 1) artificial neural network and 2) ensemble learning method

 O Feature selection algorithms